Glenn Dobbs

-Glenn Dobbs Jr. (July 12, 1920 – November 12, 2002) was a professional American football player in the All-America Football Conference (AAFC).
-A skilled running back, quarterback, and punter, Dobbs was named the AAFC's MVP in 1946.
+Glenn Dobbs Jr. (July 12, 1920 – November 12, 2002) was an American professional football player in the All-America Football Conference (AAFC).
+A skilled tailback, quarterback, punter and return specialist, Dobbs was named the AAFC's MVP in 1946.
 After sitting out the 1950 season with a knee injury, Dobbs was persuaded to come out of retirement to play with the Saskatchewan Roughriders of the Western Interprovincial Football Union (WIFU), forerunner of the Canadian Football League (CFL).
 In 1951 Dobbs was named the Most Valuable Player of the WIFU.
 Dobbs played college football at the University of Tulsa, where he was later head football coach from 1961 to 1968 and athletic director from 1955 to 1970.
 He was inducted into the College Football Hall of Fame as a player in 1980.

-Biography

 Early years

-Dobbs was born July 12, 1920 in McKinney, Texas.
+Dobbs was born July 12, 1920. in McKinney, Texas.
 He was a successful running back and punter in high school, earning all-state honors while playing for his school in Frederick, Oklahoma.

 Collegiate career

 Following graduation Dobbs enrolled at the private University of Tulsa, where he played varsity college football in the 1940, 1941, and 1942 seasons.
 A pass-throwing halfback, Dobbs was the hero of the 7th Annual Sun Bowl game, played New Year's Day 1942, completing 20 of his 30 short passes for 201 yards.
 Dobbs also rushed proficiently and blasted an 85-yard punt in the game, leading a 60-yard drive in the 4th quarter for a 6-0 Tulsa victory over Texas Tech.

-During his Senior year, 1942, Dobbs led the Golden Hurricane to an undefeated 10–0 record.
+During his Senior year (1942), Dobbs led the Golden Hurricane to an undefeated 10–0 record.
 In addition to his running and passing skills, Dobbs was the nation's top collegiate punter in the 1942 season, with a 48.3 yards per punt average, One of Dobbs' punts from his own goal line against University of Oklahoma, traveled nearly 100 yards, pinning the Sooners deep on their own end of the field.
 Dobbs was named the first All-American in Tulsa football history for his efforts in the successful 1942 season.
 The No. 4 ranked Golden Hurricane advanced that year to play in the Sugar Bowl, where they fell to Tennessee by a score of 14–7.

-At the time of his death Dobbs was still regarded by many as the greatest football player in University of Tulsa history.
+At the time of his death, Dobbs was still regarded by many as the greatest football player in University of Tulsa history.
 He continues to hold the mark for four of the five longest punts in school history, including boots of 87, 79, 78, and 77 yards.